Rokugo Manzan Temples

 Google Maps

-Getting to the temples on the Kunisaki Peninsula by public transport is difficult because buses are rare and transfers are complicated.
-The easiest way to explore is by rental car, available at Oita Airport and in Usa and Beppu.
+Getting to the temples on the Kunisaki Peninsula by public transport is difficult, as buses are infrequent and transfers can be complicated.
+The easiest way to explore is by rental car, which is available at Oita Airport as well as in Usa and Beppu.

-Another option is a 2–3 hour taxi tour from Oita Airport with fixed routes covering key temples.
+Another option is a 2–3 hour taxi tour from Oita Airport, with fixed routes covering the main temples.
 Prices range from 9,000 to 15,000 yen per taxi (for 4–5 people), but drivers may not speak English.
-There’s also a daily Japanese-speaking bus tour from Oita Station, stopping at Beppu and Usa Stations, and visiting temples and shrines.
-The tour costs between 3100 and 5700 yen, depending on where you board.
+There is also a daily Japanese-speaking bus tour from Oita Station, which stops at Beppu and Usa Stations and visits temples and shrines.
+The tour costs between 3,100 and 5,700 yen, depending on where you board.

 Resources